Texas Tech vs. Wyoming: Odds, spread, over/under - September 2

 Texas Tech vs. Wyoming: Odds, spread, over/under and other Vegas lines - September 2

 The Texas Tech Red Raiders (0-0) face the Wyoming Cowboys (0-0) on Saturday, September 2, 2023 at Jonah Field at War Memorial Stadium.
-The Red Raiders are without a doubt the favorites in this one, with the spread sitting at 14 points.
-An over/under of 50.5 points has been set for the outing.
+The Red Raiders are without a doubt the favorites in this one, with the spread posted at 14 points.
+An over/under of 50.5 points has been set for the contest.

-See odds, spreads, over/unders and more from multiple sportsbooks in this article for the Texas Tech vs. Wyoming matchup.
+In this article, you will find the spread and odds across multiple sportsbooks for the Texas Tech vs. Wyoming matchup.

 Texas Tech vs. Wyoming Game Info